jacquesboitreaud/OptiMol/README.md

 - -m : path to .pth file containing trained model weights (default is 'saved_model_w/baseline.pth')
 - -v : 'smiles' or 'selfies', the type of output the model was trained for
 - -o : path to write output text file.
 Default is './data/gen.txt'
-- -b : Optional argument: store true to use beam search decoding for smiles (slow!)